awsdocs/amazon-ec2-user-guide-windows/doc_source/install-WAMP.md

-# Tutorial: Installing a WAMP Server on an Amazon EC2 Instance Running Windows Server<a name="install-WAMP"></a>
+# Tutorial: Install a WAMP Server on an Amazon EC2 Instance Running Windows Server<a name="install-WAMP"></a>

 This tutorial shows you how to install an Apache web server with PHP and MySQL on an EC2 instance running Windows Server\.
 This software configuration is sometimes called a WAMP server or WAMP stack \(Windows, Apache, MySQL, PHP\)\.
-For information about how to create a similar server on Linux, see [Tutorial: Installing a LAMP Web Server](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-LAMP.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about how to create a similar server on Amazon Linux 2, see [Tutorial: Install a LAMP web server on Amazon Linux 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-lamp-amazon-linux-2.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 A WAMP stack is designed for easy installation to help developers get up and running quickly\.
 It is not designed for production environments for the following reasons:
 + The default configurations do not meet security requirements for most production environments\.